Pantsdrunk: In popular culture

 Books detailing the method and philosophy of "pantsdrunking" have been written, the most notable being Päntsdrunk (Kalsarikänni): The Finnish Path to Relaxation (Drinking at Home, Alone, in Your Underwear) written by Miska Rantanen, and published in 2018.
 The Australian brewery Two Birds Brewing launched a line of beers called Kalsarikännit in 2020.

 The 2023 video game Alan Wake 2, created by Finnish developer Remedy Entertainment, includes several comedic in-game advertisements with two Finnish-American brothers Jaakko and Ilmo, one of which uses pantsdrunk to advertise a fictional beer called Ahma.

-In "Frinkenstein's Monster", the 11th episode of the 35th season of The Simpsons series, the pantsdrunk is mentioned as its proper name, when Homer Simpson claims that he did kalsarikännit before it was cool.
+In "Frinkenstein's Monster", the 11th episode of the 35th season of The Simpsons series, pantsdrunk is mentioned by its Finnish name, when Homer Simpson claims that he did kalsarikännit before it was cool.